Bridging Foundational Literacy Skills – Grades 4 and 5

 • Identify the most significant event in the story and explain its importance, providing supporting evidence.

-• Answer any question, citing evidence.
+• Answer questions, citing evidence.

 Fluency

-Fluent reading supports comprehension.
+Fluent reading directly supports comprehension.

 Use this formula to calculate Words Correct Per Minute (WCPM):